 Use inheritance tax planning advice to your advantage

 There are many other ways to mitigate your IHT liability, such as benefitting from business property relief (BPR) if you own a business or business assets.
-At Trinity Finance, our mortgage and protection consultants can discuss these tax reliefs and exemptions with you, providing expert inheritance tax planning advice so that you can adequately manage your estate and reduce the impact of IHT.
+At Trinity Finance, our mortgage and protection consultants can discuss these tax reliefs and exemptions with you.
+They will provide expert inheritance tax planning advice so that you can adequately manage your estate and reduce the impact of IHT.

-Just give us a call on 01322 907 000 or send us an email at email@example.com and our estate planning specialists – located throughout Kent, London and Edinburgh – can help you make a tailored IHT plan.
+Just give us a call on 01322 907 000 or send us an email at email@example.com.
+Our estate planning specialists – located throughout Kent, London and Edinburgh – can help you make a tailored IHT plan.